-The Battle of Seven Oaks took place on June 19, 1816.
-It was a culmination of the Pemmican Wars and the escalating fur trade disputes between the Hudson's Bay Company (HBC) and the North West Company (NWC).
+The victory at Frog Plain or the Battle of Seven Oaks as the lii' Zanglias call it, took place on June 19, 1816.
+It was a culmination of the Pemmican Wars and the escalating fur trade disputes between the HBC and the NWC.